-Jessica works with the Early Learning team at the Children’s Alliance and with the Early Learning Action Alliance to shrink the opportunity gap faced by low-income children and children of color by advocating for expanded access to high-quality early learning opportunities for all of Washington’s children.
-She also facilitates the organization’s advocacy for federal policies that expand early learning opportunities.
-Jessica formed a deep respect for the impact that high-quality early learning can have as the daughter of a Head Start teacher, and through her own years of teaching in a preschool classroom.
+Jessica works with the early learning team at the Children’s Alliance and with the Early Learning Action Alliance to shrink the opportunity gap faced by low-income children and children of color by advocating for expanded access to high-quality early learning opportunities for all of Washington’s children.
+She provides focus on policies that support access to high quality child care and support for the early learning workforce.